 | Vertical Sync | Off (use G-Sync instead) | V-Sync adds latency; G-Sync is better |

-Step 4: DLSS 4 and FSR 4 — AI Upscaling for Competitive and Casual Gaming
+Step 4: DLSS 4 and FSR 4 — AI Upscaling Deep Dive

-For competitive games (Valorant, Warzone, Apex): Use DLSS Quality mode at 1440p for ~30–40% FPS gain.
+For competitive games (Valorant, Warzone, Apex, Counter-Strike 2): Use DLSS Quality mode at 1440p for ~30–40% FPS gain.
 Do NOT use Frame Generation in competitive titles — it adds visual latency that hurts reaction time.
+Use NVIDIA Reflex instead.

-For single-player / visual games: Enable DLSS Balanced or Quality + Frame Generation for an outstanding ray-traced experience.
+For single-player / visual games (Cyberpunk 2077, Alan Wake 2, Microsoft Flight Simulator 2024): Enable DLSS Balanced or Quality + Frame Generation for an outstanding ray-traced experience.

 AMD’s FSR 4 image quality in Performance mode now rivals DLSS Quality — a significant improvement over FSR 3.
-If you’re on an AMD GPU or older NVIDIA card without DLSS 4 support, FSR 4 is your best option.
+Frame Generation in FSR 4 is exclusive to RX 9000-series cards (similar to Multi Frame Generation being exclusive to RTX 50-series).
+If you’re on an older AMD card, FSR 3 with Frame Generation still works and is widely supported.
 For a hardware guide on which GPU delivers the best DLSS 4 support, see our 2026 gaming PC builds guide.

 Step 5: In-Game Settings — What to Lower for Maximum FPS Gain